Public Service Enterprise Group (PEG) Q1 2017 Results - Earnings Call Transcript

 Daniel J. Cregg - Public Service Enterprise Group, Inc.

 Thank you, Ralph, and good morning, everyone.
 Thanks for joining us this morning.
-As Ralph said, PSEG reported non-GAAP operating earnings for the first quarter of 2017 of $0.92 per share versus non-GAAP operating earnings of $0.91 per share in the last year's first quarter.
+As Ralph said, PSEG reported non-GAAP operating earnings for the first quarter of 2017 of $0.92 per share versus non-GAAP operating earnings of $0.91 per share in last year's first quarter.

 On slide 4, we've provided you with a reconciliation of non-GAAP operating earnings to net income for the quarter.
 We've also provided you with information on slide 8 regarding the contribution to non-GAAP operating earnings by business for the quarter.
 And in addition, slide 9 contains a waterfall chart that takes you through the net changes quarter-over-quarter in non-GAAP operating earnings by major business.

-I'll now review each company in more detail, starting with PSE&G. PSE&G is shown on slide 11.
-Reported net income for the first quarter of 2017 of $0.59 per share compared with $0.52 per share for the first quarter of 2016.
+I'll now review each company in more detail, starting with PSE&G. PSE&G, as shown on slide 11, reported net income for the first quarter of 2017 of $0.59 per share compared with $0.52 per share for the first quarter of 2016.
 PSE&G's first quarter results reflect the ongoing successful execution of its growth initiatives and control of operating expenses.
 Growth in PSE&G's investment in transmission improved quarter-over-quarter net income comparisons by $0.03 per share.

-Revenue recovery of investments made to replace gas distribution mains under the Energy Strong and Gas System Modernization Programs improved quarter-over-quarter net income comparisons by $0.02 per share, and a reduction in O&M expense also improved quarter-over-quarter net income comparisons by $0.02 per share.
+Revenue recovery of investments made to replace gas distribution mains under the Energy Strong and Gas System Modernization Programs improved quarter-over-quarter net income comparisons by $0.02 per share, and the reduction in O&M expense also improved quarter-over-quarter net income comparisons by $0.02 per share.

 PSE&G implemented a $121 million increase in transmission revenue under the company's FERC-approved formula rate on January 1, 2017.
 Our transmission revenues are adjusted each year to reflect an update of the company's investment program.